rif/spark/README.md

 docker run --rm -itv $GOPATH:/go crossbuild /go/src/github.com/rif/spark/crossbuild.sh
 # creates a ./build directory that will be shared with the world
 ```
-The results will be found in ./build directory.